 Platforms: Xbox, Windows, macOS, Linux

-The main drawback of KotOR 2 is definitely the fact that its development was rushed, which is obvious from some distracting bugs and environments that can feel rather empty and unfinished compared to those seen in the original game.
+The main shortcoming of KotOR 2 is definitely the fact that its development was rushed, which is evident from some distracting bugs and environments that can feel empty and unfinished compared to those we have seen in the original game.

 But at the end of the day, treating KotOR 2 as just a sequel to the first KotOR would be a mistake, as it is a very different game from a narrative standpoint and can stand quite well on its own two legs.
 As a matter of fact, many feel that it is actually superior to the original game in multiple ways, but that is a subjective matter.